B Basic Statistical Concepts

 The Poisson distribution – named after the French mathematician Siméon Poisson – describes the probability of a given number of events occurring within a fixed time interval, assuming that the events happen independently of one another and at a constant average rate, commonly denoted by lambda (λ).
 It is used to estimate the control limits for C- and U-charts.

-Based on the birth data, we estimate the expected birth rate to be approximately 2,200 births per year, averaging to about 6 births per day.
+Based on the birth data, we estimate the expected birth rate to be about 6 births per day.

-To visualise discrete probability distributions, we use bar (or stick) charts as demonstrated in Figure B.7.
+To visualise discrete probability distributions, we use stick charts as demonstrated in Figure B.5.

 # plot Poisson probability